grafana/tutorials/content/tutorials/grafana-fundamentals.md

 # Linux or Mac
 cd tutorial-environment

-# Windows example, replace the path with the one on your system
+# Windows

-cd "C:\GitFiles\tutorial-environment"
+cd "<path to where you cloned the repository>"
 ```

 - Make sure Docker is running: